incodehq/incode-platform/README.md

 Finally, don't forget to update the release to next snapshot, eg:

     mvn versions:set -DnewVersion=1.6.1-SNAPSHOT
-    mvn commit -am "bumping to 1.6.1-SNAPSHOT for development"
+    git commit -am "bumping to 1.6.1-SNAPSHOT for development"

 and commit and push changes.